datawhores/OF-Scraper/README.md

 1. OF-Scraper can not bypass pay walls
 2. OF-Scraper requires a subscription to the model, models can not be scraped anonymously whether free or paid

-# Please Update to 3.11.6

-As the API has changed older version are no longer viable

 # For auth issues

 https://github.com/datawhores/OF-Scraper/issues/442